OlloOskar/PHPtest/README.md

 1)XAMPP

-2)Composer(after installing composer you may need to restart you terminal)
+2)Composer(after installing composer you may need to restart your terminal)

 3)Laravel